 Example: Chad touches Sherrie’s breast through her clothes.
 Because the touching that occurred was only through Sherrie’s clothes, Chad is not guilty of felony sexual assault.

 1.2.
 Intimate part

 An “intimate part” is a female’s breast, or anyone’s

 1.3.
 Against the will of the other person

-You violate California’s sexual assault law when you touch the other person against his/her will…which means that s/he did not consent to the act.
-And in order to consent, a person must act freely and voluntarily knowing the nature of the act to which s/he is consenting.18
+You violate California’s sexual assault law when you touch the other person against their, will which means that they did not consent to the act.
+In order to consent, a person must act freely and voluntarily knowing the nature of the act to which they are consenting.18

 1.4.
 Sexual abuse

-When you commit a sexual battery with the specific intent to “cause sexual abuse,” it means that you intend to injure, hurt, humiliate, or intimidate the alleged victim…or else to cause him/her to suffer pain in one of his/her intimate parts.
+When you commit a sexual battery with the specific intent to “cause sexual abuse” against someone, it means that you intend to

 1.5.
 Unlawful restraint

-You unlawfully restrain someone when you control his/her freedom of movement by
+You unlawfully restrain someone when you control their freedom of movement by

 - acts, or